therealseanwallace/freeEducationTenders/README.md

 - Built using a MERN stack featuring:
    * A RESTful API built using Express
    * A discrete crawler service which gets tenders from UK government APIs
-   * A single-page React app which gets tenders from our API and displays them to users
+   * A single-page React / Next.JS app which gets tenders from our API and displays them to users

 ## Roadmap

 - Write tests!
 This is a big one.
 I was so excited to build that I almost completely failed to write tests for this app.
 So that's my next big job.
 Wish me luck wrestling with testing React.
-- Add sorting of tenders (on the frontend) by date, category, status, etc.
-- Add filtering (on the backend) of tenders by status
-- Migrate the React app to Next.js instead of create-react-app.

 ## Acknowledgements